apache/struts-site/source/announce.md

  - [S2-047](/docs/s2-047.html)
    Possible DoS attack when using URLValidator
  - [S2-049](/docs/s2-049.html)
-   A DoS attack is available for Spring secured actions,
+   A DoS attack is available for Spring secured actions

 Except the above this release also contains several improvements just to mention few of them: